allpro/react-nav-tabs/README.md

 ### Configuration Example

 Normally you will configure your tabs and content.
-A `component` must be specified for each tab - this is the tab-content.
+A `component` must be specified as the 'content' for each tab.

-If `props` are specified, these will be passed to the `component` for that tab.
+If a `props` key is specified, these are passed to the `component` for that tab.

 Cosmetic props for the [Tabs component](https://material-ui.com/api/tabs/) can be set directly on the `<Tabs>` component.
 It also accepts **one extra prop**: **`TabProps`**.
 These are a hash of props you'd like to pass to _each_ of the auto-generated [Tab components](https://material-ui.com/api/tab/).
-If you some `<Tab>` components require unique props, then add these to the tab configuration data.
+If some `<Tab>` components require unique props, add these to the tab configuration data.
-For example, the `disabled` prop for "Contact Us" is specific to that [Tab](https://material-ui.com/api/tab/).
+For example, the `disabled` prop for "Contact Us" (below) is specific to that [Tab](https://material-ui.com/api/tab/).

 ```javascript